bourtemb/gitlab-migration-tools/Communication/GeneralText.md

 A line will be added in the comment, specifying that this comment was originally created by <<the github user>>.

 A migration dedicated issue will be created in each Github repository to coordinate the migration.
-This issue will mention all the contributors of the project and inform them about the deadline to log in to Gitlab with their Github account or to create a gitlab.com account using the same e-mail address as their Github public primary address.
+This issue will mention all the contributors of the project and ask them to log in to Gitlab with their Github account or to create a gitlab.com account using the same e-mail address as their Github public primary address asap.

 If you are using several e-mail addresses on Github (alternate e-mail addresses), it might be useful to specify them as well in your Gitlab account to ensure all your commits are correctly linked to your Gitlab account.